dat3Cph/spring2025/docs/toolbox/deployment_pipeline/hotelAPI_setup.md

 ## Introduction - flashback to 2nd semester

-On 2nd semester we had two options for deploying our web applications.
-We could either use the "[blue](https://dat2cph.github.io/content/linux/deployment/blue-pill/)" or the "[red](https://dat2cph.github.io/content/linux/deployment/red-pill/)" pill.
-The blue pill was the easy way out.
-We secure copied the fat jar-file to the droplet and ran it with `java -jar`.
-So we only had Postgres running in a Docker Container.
-The rest were running on the host machine.
-The websites were exposed on IP addresses and a port number.

-The red pill was the harder way.
-But also the more sophisticated.
-We created a Dockerfile and a docker-compose file and ran the application in a Docker container.
+To deploy a Javalin + Thymeleaf multipage application, we created a Dockerfile and a docker-compose file and ran the application in a Docker container.
 We also set up a reverse proxy with Caddy to serve the application over HTTPS and a domain name.
-If you went the red pill way, you should have a `docker-compose.yml` file on your Droplet in the `~jetty/caddy_deployment` folder.
+You should have a `docker-compose.yml` file on your Droplet in the `~jetty/deployment` folder.

 ![RedBlue](./images/redblue.webp)

 So to sum it up.
-If you went the blue pill way, you should have a Postgres database running in a Docker Container.
-If you went the red pill way, you should have a Postgres database and Caddy, and Javalin applications running in Docker Containers.
-So you would be one of these personas:

-- **Blue:** Only Postgres.
-The docker-compose file is located in the `~jetty/2semDockerSetupRemote` folder.
+Your Droplet contains:

-- **Red:** Postgres, Caddy, and Javalin.
-Postgres is still configured in the docker-compose.yml file in the `~jetty/2semDockerSetupRemote` folder.
-Caddy and Javalin are configured in the docker-compose.yml file in the `~jetty/caddy_deployment` folder.
+Postgres, Caddy, and Javalin configured in the docker-compose.yml file in the `~jetty/deployment` folder.
+You will probably also have a deployed version of your Carport project etc.

-So who are you.
-Blue or Red?

-- **Blue:** Then you will keep all Docker configurations in the docker-compose.yml in the `~jetty/2semDockerSetupRemote` folder.
-Later we can rename the folder to `~jetty/deployment` to keep things organized - and distance ourselves from the past.

-- **Red:** Then you will keep the Postgres configuration in the docker-compose.yml in the `~jetty/2semDockerSetupRemote` folder.
-We don't want to mess with the Postgres data.
-To keep things easier to manage, we will migrate (move) the Caddy and Javalin configurations to the `~jetty/2semDockerSetupRemote` folder.
-We will also rename that folder to `~jetty/deployment` to keep things organized.
-This takes a small effort to merge the two docker-compose files into one.
-But it is worth it.
+We don't want to mess with the Postgres data, so we keep the `~jetty/deployment` folder as it is and then add to the docker-compose file.

-## Step 1 (everyone): Add the hotelAPI Service to the Docker Compose File
+## Step 1: Add the hotelAPI Service to the Docker Compose File

-1. Navigate to the `~jetty/2semDockerSetupRemote` folder on your Droplet.
+1. Navigate to the `~jetty/deployment` folder on your Droplet.
 2. Open the `docker-compose.yml` file in an editor (nano).
 3. Add this services to the file below the Postgres service.
 Remember to rename the image to you own name instead of `jonbertelsen/hotel_api:latest`: